FreesideHull/Branding/README.md

 > The Freeside logos.

 This repository contains the Freeside logos.
-The PNG is the original, and the SVG is a (modified) trace done in [Inkscape](https://inkscape.org/).
+The PNG is the original, as designed by @shinsters in Adobe Fireworks (a Freeside Alumni).
+The SVG is a (modified) trace done in [Inkscape](https://inkscape.org/).

 ## PNG
 ![](https://raw.githubusercontent.com/FreesideHull/Logos/master/freeside.png)